 - Automatically — You can set up selection conditions to automatically include products that meet certain criteria.

-A payment gateway allows you to take payment from your customers via your website.
+A payment gateway (Settings -> Payments) allows you to take payment from your customers via your website.
 The price and commission rate is important, but it’s also important to see what features they offer.
 Not all payment gateways are created equal.

 You need to look at the following when choosing the right payment gateway for you.